 - Home Price: $312,800 median purchase price; $1,331 median monthly rent

-Located on the southwest side of the metro, the suburb of Kendall is recognized as one of the best places to raise kids in Miami!
+Located in South Miami, the suburb of Kendall is recognized as one of the best places to raise kids in Miami!
 The area offers affordable ranch-style houses and bungalows on spacious lots, family-friendly activities, and top-notch schools like School for Advanced Studies, William H. Lehman Elementary, and Kendale Elementary School.
 Though Kendall is a bit removed from the city, it’s easy for working parents to commute into Downtown Miami via the Metrorail.

 Things to Do in Kendall